Kajoc/Sample-superstore-case-study/README.md

 # 📊 Sample Superstore Sales & Profit Analysis Project

-This project analyzes sales and profit performance across product categories and sub-categories, shipping modes, and geographic regions using **Google sheets** for cleaning, validation and standardization of the dataset and then **Tableau** for visualization of the dataset.
+This project analyzes sales and profit performance across product categories and sub-categories, shipping modes, and geographic regions using **Google sheets** for cleaning, validation and standardization of the dataset and then **Tableau** for vizualization.
 The goal is to uncover actionable insights and provide recommendations to improve profitability and business performance.

 ---